jcmunozmora/TreesOnFarm_Uganda/README.md

-# Trees on Farm - Uganda
+# Do trees on farms improve household welfare?
+Evidence from national panel data in Uganda

+Daniel C. Miller, Juan Carlos Muñoz-Mora, Laura V. Rasmussen, Alberto Zezza

 Data and syntaxis for the project on Trees On Farm in Ugada